-As a sensible investor, you know you shouldn’t sell in a panic when things drop, especially if you’re well-diversified in index funds (you are, aren’t you?).
-(In fact, you might consider buying opportunistically whenever the market drops 10%+ from its recent high.)
+It’s usually not a good idea to panic sell when the market drops, especially if you’re well-diversified (you are, aren’t you?).
+(In fact, you should probably consider buying the dip when the market drops 10%+ from a recent high.)

-But no matter what, it can be nerve-wracking to see your nest egg take a 10-20% beating over mere weeks.
-Yet when this happens, there’s also great opportunities to lower your taxes by tax loss harvesting and tax gain harvesting.
+Still, it can be nerve-wracking to see your retirement nut whiplash by 10-20% when markets gyrate.
+But when that happens, there are often also great opportunities to lower your taxes by tax loss harvesting and tax gain harvesting.

 These are powerful tools, so let’s walk through how to do it.

 What is Tax Loss Harvesting?
 Why do tax loss harvesting?

 Tax loss harvesting is a way to postpone taxes and potentially even eliminate them by selling an investment that’s decreased in value and then (usually) buying a similar investment, thereby allowing you to take a “paper loss” but not an actual loss.